Sustainability: Building a Positive Impact into Your Destination

 Targeting the right audience

 While sustainable tourism is a growing niche, the target audience can still be unclear.
 Different segments will respond to different messages and it’ll take some trial and error before you hit the right audience for your destination.
-By identifying travelers that are most likely to engage in your sustainability messages, you can recruit early adopters—those that will respond to your messages and have a higher likely to share the word or even become an ambassador.
+By identifying travelers that are most likely to engage in your sustainability messages, you can recruit early adopters—those that will respond to your messages and have a higher propensity to share the word or even become an ambassador.

 By monitoring visitor behavior, spending patterns and environmental actions, you can identify which segments of your overall audience could potentially fall under the market of early adopters.